How do you attract and keep talent with this much competition?

-The job market has only been this tight twice in my lifetime.
-This assumes you were alive in ’69.
-It has me thinking about ways to attract and keep talent with this much competition.
-Of course, there are the traditional things like raising salaries and adding benefits but those only help up to a point.
+Of course, there are traditional strategies such as raising salaries and adding benefits, but those only help up to a point.
 Living, as we do, in an era of disruptive change that is burying icons like Sears, Toys R Us, and Radio Shack takes relying on the same old solutions out of the comfort zone.
 Change now seems essential.

 Remote workers aren’t new, but they are more available than ever.
 Whether you need to tap into the brain trust of Boomers who still have a lot to contribute or the Millennial wanderlust, the supply of both workers is better than ever.